Our commitments to you

 If you are not satisfied with our service, we want you to tell us.
 We will respond to complaints quickly and fairly.
 Please see the next section "How to Make a Complaint".

 The HAC treats complaints seriously and will respond quickly.
 All clients have the right to complain and information you provide about the service of staff and members will remain confidential but can be used to assist the HAC to improve its services.
 To make a complaint, please contact us either in person, by mail, phone, fax or email.
 See the Complaints menu option on our website for more details.

 Disability Related Needs

 Contact our office to discuss how the HAC can best meet your individual needs.
-Assistance may include sign interpreters, hearing loop, help getting to and from the hearing and flexible hearing options (like hearings by telephone).
+Assistance may include sign interpreters, hearing loop and flexible hearing options (like hearings by telephone and video link).